-One or two additional biology or biochemistry lecture courses, level 3000 or above, to reach the total Biology credits of 22 points required for the concentration.
+Beginning Fall 2018, no lab is required for the concentration.
+All other requirements remain the same, including enough electives to reach at least 22 points.
 Either UN2501 or a fivepoint lab course, but not both, may count towards the 22 point total.